 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

 Homestays - Stay in a French home in Paris or its surrounding banlieues (suburbs).
 You eat breakfast daily and three evening meals per week with your hosts; other meals are available at university cafeterias and inexpensive restaurants.
-You have the option to request a typical homestay placement or a placement in a chambre de bonne.
-Commuting times to the IES Abroad Paris Center can range from 15 minutes to an hour.
+You have the option to request a typical homestay placement or a placement in a chambre de bonne (single room in a middle-class house).

 Part of making you feel at home in Paris is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.